Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 in the IPF file’s data block (so excluding the header).

-By default, a column called “x”or “X” and “y” or “Y” are used for the center of the cylinder’s top and bottom; and “top”or “TOP” and “bot”or “BOT” are used for the z-coordinates of the cylinders top and bottom, respectively.
+By default, a column called “x”or “X” and “y” or “Y” are used for the center of the cylinder’s top and bottom; and “top”or “TOP” and “bot” or “BOT” are used for the z-coordinates of the cylinders top and bottom, respectively.

-If these columns are not present or if they contain text data, then the first 3 numerical columns are used for x, y and z, and the IPF data is plotted as points on these locations(Figure 18).
+If these columns are not present or if they contain text data, then the first 3 numerical columns are used for x, y and z, and the IPF data is plotted as points on these locations (Figure 18).

 .. image:: screenshots/viewer/image20.png
    :width: 3.34375in
    :height: 2.04167in

-Figure 18: when the default column names are not found an error message appears.
+Figure 18: When the default column names are not found an error message appears.

 To adjust the column mapping, right click on the IPF’s row in the